awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 architecture.
 This model minimises costs when you're not actively using the solution, and allows the solution to scale while only paying for what you use.

-For typical usage, the greatest proportion of what you will pay will be for use of Amazon Athena, Amazon S3 and AWS Fargate.
+For typical usage, the greatest proportion of what you pay will be for use of Amazon Athena, Amazon S3 and AWS Fargate.

 ## Amazon VPC